 Any RNZCUC registrar working in an ED with no RNZCUC Fellow or senior registrar should first seek dispensation.

 ED often run training events or symposia with multiple foci.
 Peer review may be part of this.
 If the event includes feedback, guidance, or critique of your clinical performance and is in a group format, it may be classed as peer review for the purposes of RNZCUC recertification.
-Record your peer review activities on ePortfolio using the template below.
+Record your peer review activities on your UCCIS CPD record using the template below.

 Examples of ED activities include: